AdesisNetlife/authrc/README.md

-        Parse both host value and search string to match like a valid URI Extract the port and protocol form the URI in both Performs a comparison between port and protocol values If at least one value are equal
+        Parse both host value and search string to match like a valid URI Extract the port and protocol form the URI in both Performs a comparison between port and protocol values If at least one value is equal
                 Set as matched host
-              If no any equality
+              If there is not any equality
                 Discard the host
     Continue with the next host

 1.3
   Get the list of the current matched hosts
-    If there is no any matched host from 1.2 process Get the valid hosts from 1.1 process
+    If there is not any matched host from 1.2 process Get the valid hosts from 1.1 process
         Discard the regex type host values
           Performs a string comparison by letter for each host (using An O(ND) Difference Algorithm)